- Lemosho Crater Route

 Enjoy the descent through the thick montane forest on Kilimanjaro’s southern flank as we hike 4 hours and drop more than 6,000 feet to the exit at Marangu Gate, encountering legions of climbers beginning their ascent.
 We will collect our certificates of achievement at the gate and take the final short walk through Chagga farmland back to SENE’s Mbahe Village Farm.
 Enjoy a hot shower and a celebration meal with the whole team.
 (Those going on safari tomorrow will overnight at a hotel in Arusha, closer to the wildlife parks.)

-Rest and relaxation day at the farm or at your hotel in town.
+Rest and relaxation day at your hotel in town.
 Town tour included.
 Transfer by SENE to the Kilimanjaro Airport.

 - All accommodations for 10 days / 9 nights.